vivekbhr/advOmics_course/week2_projects/Project_1-2_sortChIC.md

 ## Introduction

 Organism development is a complicated process in which cells follow defined differentiation paths to form each cell type.
-Epigenetic mechanisms such as histone modifications have been shown to have a crucial role in controlling differentiation decisions1, but studying the changes in histone mark distributions during the process of cell differentiation has so far been very challenging.
+Epigenetic mechanisms such as histone modifications have been shown to have a crucial role in controlling differentiation decisions, but studying the changes in histone mark distributions during the process of cell differentiation has so far been very challenging.

-Two main challenges exist.
-First, despite considerable knowledge about cell-enrichment strategies for rare cell types, cleanly purifying intermediate stages along differentiation trajectories is not possible.
-Second, even if those strategies were developed, or existing single-cell methods were applied, the sparsity of these cells would demand unacceptable mouse euthanasia.

-To bridge this gap, [Zeller, Yueng et al (2023)](https://www.nature.com/articles/s41588-022-01260-3) developed a method that utilizes detailed knowledge about cell-type enrichment and identification by surface markers, together with highly sensitive histone mark profiling in single cells, called ‘sort-assisted single-cell chromatin immunocleavage’ (sortChIC).
-For each cell, they recorded its histone modification by sequencing antibody-targeted micrococcal nuclease cuts2, as well as surface marker abundance by fluorescence-activated cell sorting (FACS).
+To tackle this challenge, [Zeller, Yueng et al (2023)](https://www.nature.com/articles/s41588-022-01260-3) developed a method that utilizes detailed knowledge about cell-type enrichment and identification by surface markers, together with highly sensitive histone mark profiling in single cells, called ‘sort-assisted single-cell chromatin immunocleavage’ (sortChIC).
+For each cell, they recorded its histone modification by sequencing antibody-targeted micrococcal nuclease cuts, as well as surface marker abundance by fluorescence-activated cell sorting (FACS).
 They applied this method to mouse bone marrow, for which antibody combinations have been established for the identification and purification of many mature and progenitor cell types, down to very rare hematopoietic stem cells (HSCs) that make up less than 0.1% of bone marrow cells (Fig. 1a).
 This enabled them to systematically describe the dynamic changes of two active histone modifications (H3K4me1 and H3K4me3) and two repressive histone modifications (H3K9me3 and H3K27me3) along the full hematopoietic differentiation trajectory.
 They used histone-modification abundance on known marker genes, as well as FACS-recorded surface-marker information, to unambiguously identify cell types for all four histone modifications (Fig. 1b).

 ![sortChIC background](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41588-022-01259-w/MediaObjects/41588_2022_1259_Fig1_HTML.png?as=webp)

+## Objectives

+The aim of this project is to partially replicate the findings of [Zeller, Yueng et al (2023)](https://www.nature.com/articles/s41588-022-01260-3), using a combination of tools: sincei, scanpy, and pyDESeq2.

+In particular we will try to replicate the results of cell clustering (shown in **Fig. 2 a,b**) and recover the top cell-type specific genes regulated by the activate/repressive chromatin states (**Fig. 2 c-f**).

+Each project group would be assigned a chromatin mark and would therefore focus on replicating the results shown for their own chromatin mark.

+ - Group 1: H3K4me1
+ - Group 2: H3K27me3
+ - Group 3: H3K4me3
+ - Group 4: H3K9me3

-## Install packages
+## Installation instructions

 ### Install conda